 Spanish government authorises the dismantling of gas installations near Doñana National Park

 The Ministry for Ecological Transition and the Demographic Challenge has given the green light to the dismantling of gas facilities located in the Doñana area.
-The work will also include environmental restoration of these sites due to the technical depletion of these gas deposits.
+Due to the technical depletion, these sites will also require environmental restoration.

-The authorisation to take down all these facilities, granted by the directorate-general for environmental quality and assessment, is in response to the request from Trinity Energy Storage SL, the company behind these facilities.
+Trinity Energy Storage SL – the company that owns these facilities – requested the approval to remove all of these facilities.
 The company is seeking permanent closure and dismantling of eleven gas installations located in this area near Doñana Natural Park.
-A further proposal is the closure of seven sections of gas pipelines totalling 34 linear kilometres that are located in the provinces of Huelva and Seville.
+Another proposal involves the closing of seven sections of 34-kilometre-long gas pipelines located in Huelva province and Seville.

 Spain’s National High Court accepts appeal filed by the Junta regarding demarcation of Doñana marshes

-The environmental resolution adopted by the aforementioned ministry in Madrid and published in the official state gazette (BOE) reflects that the plan does not require the usual evaluation and assessment as no significant adverse effects are foreseen, provided compliance continues with the protection measures that are already in place.
+The environmental resolution, adopted by this ministry in Madrid, and published in the official gazette of the state (BOE), reflects the fact that the plan doesn’t require the usual assessment and evaluation as no significant negative effects are anticipated.

-The facilities to be dismantled cover a line of more than 43 kilometres in a southwest-northeast direction, between the wells located at both ends of the gas facilities.
+The dismantling of these facilities will cover an area of 43 kilometers in the direction of north-southeast between the wells that are located at the ends of each gas facility.
 One is in the municipality of Almonte, in the province of Huelva, and the other is in the municipality of Aznalcázar, in the province of Seville.
 The dismantling must be done correctly due to their proximity and ecological connectivity with the biological reserve that is Doñana.

-These decommissioning tasks will consist of permanently sealing the wells with cement barriers to prevent any gas leakage to the surface or aquifers, ensuring the stability of the subsoil in an area of high water and environmental sensitivity.
+The decommissioning task will be to permanently seal the wells using cement barriers.
+This will prevent any leakage of gas to the surface, or to aquifers.
+It also ensures the stability and integrity of the subsoil within an area with high environmental and water sensitivity.

-The sealing process involves cutting and retrieving the production tubing in its first 50 to 150 metres of depth, while the remainder of the tubing is left in the well.
-In addition, a primary cement barrier will be installed over the perforations in the production zone, then a secondary barrier at a higher location to cover any potential failure of the primary barrier, and, lastly, a third surface barrier at the top of the well.
+The sealant process involves cutting the production tube in its first 50-150 m of depth and retrieving it, leaving the rest of the tubing in the well.
+There will also be a cement primary barrier installed over the perforations within the production zone.
+This will be followed by a secondary barrier in a higher position to cover potential failures of the primary barriers, and finally a third surface layer at the top.

-Once the facilities have been dismantled, a series of actions are planned to return the land to its owners so that it can be put to more natural uses such as agricultural or livestock farming.
-The land will be restored to its original condition, which will involve soil decompaction and revegetation with native species adapted to the area’s soil conditions.
+After the buildings have been demolished, there are a number actions planned to return the property to its owner so it can be used for other natural purposes such as agriculture or livestock farming.
+The land will then be returned to its original state, including soil decompaction as well as revegetation of native species that are adapted to soil conditions in the area.

-Central government will consult with the affected public administrations and other interested parties regard the project.
-Also, it will assess whether to make the project available for public comment.
+Consultations will be held with public administrations affected and interested parties in relation to the project.
+It will also decide whether the project should be made available to the public for comment.

 Costa News Spain Breaking News | English News in Spain.